Azure/azure-powershell/src/StackHCI/docs/Get-AzStackHCILogsDirectory.md

 HCI Registration Logs directory path: C:\ProgramData\AzureStackHCI
 ```

- Return the logs directory path on the current node.
+The output shows the logs directory of the HCI registration logs

 ## PARAMETERS